idataray/web-developer-assessment/README.md

 2. Fork the repository, clone and create a branch under test/[Your First Name]

+   clone command: 'git clone [repo url]' new branch: 'git checkout -b test/[Your First Name]'

-3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first (run *node index.js*)
+3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first

 4. When you are done, push your **branch**, and submit a pull request.

+   push current branch: 'git push -u origin head'

 User stories: